 C) Accommodative esotropia

 Answer 19.1.1 The correct answer is "B." Esotropia is more common than exotropia.
 Congenital esotropia is generally found in children younger than 6 months.
 "C," accommodative esotropia, is the most common cause of esotropia in childhood and develops between age 6 months and 7 years.
 It is rare for accommodative esotropia to develop before 4 months or after 8 years of age.
-Pseudoesotropia is common in ...
+Pseudoesotropia is ...